das-peter/drupal_clients/README.txt

 ===========

 Clients module provides a simple UI for creating, editing, and testing connections to remote sites.
+[Note!
+Connection testing not yet upgraded to D7!]

+There are two ways to use a connection:

+- Connections can be called directly to make calls/requests to remote services.
+- Resources can be defined on top of clients.
+These take care of handling the remote connection in a way that is transparent to the rest of Drupal.
+For example, a remote block resource would take care of declaring the various block hooks, and caching retrieved results.
+The remote block provided would function exactly like a normal, local block.

-Connections are exportable via the EntiyAPI and thus can be added to Features.
+Connections and resources are exportable via the EntityAPI and thus can be added to Features.

 Requirements
 ============